-Traditionally, other blue light filters lenses are tinted a dark yellow to filter blue light.
+Traditionally, other Blue Light filtering lenses are tinted a dark yellow to filter Blue Light.
 This has two disadvantages.
 First, your color perception is completely distorted because everything appears more yellow.
 Second, yellow lenses are more aesthetically unpleasing.
 Some eyewear companies, however, opt-out of the yellow filter and coat their lenses.
-These coats are seemingly clear until you are facing a screen, at which point they appear blue as the coating deflects the blue light.
-Unfortunately, coatings are also less effective because they generally don’t target the highest energy wavelengths of blue light (whereas our glasses filter out 90% of the most damaging, 400-440nm range of blue light).
-These less effective blue light filters also can chip or peel away through repeated and normal use, which ultimately defeats the purpose of blue light filtering computer eyewear.
+These coats are seemingly clear until you are facing a screen, at which point they appear blue as the coating deflects the Blue Light.
+Unfortunately, coatings are also less effective because they generally don’t target the highest energy wavelengths of Blue Light (whereas our glasses filter out 90% of the most damaging, 400-440nm range of Blue Light).
+These less effective Blue Light filters also can chip or peel away through repeated and normal use, which ultimately defeats the purpose of Blue Light filtering computer eyewear.

-At Felix Gray, we specially design lenses to absorb blue light while remaining virtually clear and not affecting color perception or acuity.
-We achieve this by taking a naturally occurring blue light filtering ocular pigment and combining it with our lens material and whitening components.
+At Felix Gray, we specially design lenses to absorb Blue Light while remaining virtually clear and not affecting color perception or acuity.
+We achieve this by taking a naturally occurring Blue Light filtering ocular pigment and combining it with our lens material and whitening components.
 Through this proprietary method, we’ve created a lens that is the perfect balance between fashion and function.
-Only at this point do we apply a premium AR (anti-reflective, or anti-glare) coating on top, which eliminates glare white not working against the blue light filter.
+Only at this point do we apply a premium AR (anti-reflective / anti-glare) coating on top, which eliminates glare while not working against the Blue Light filter.

 In addition to this anti-glare, Blue Light filtering digital protection, readers offer a magnification power that allows you to focus on up-close objects, roughly 12-14 inches away, without further straining your eyes.
 Again, you do not need a traditional doctor’s prescription to wear these glasses.
 However, the disadvantages of readers are the “set prescription” options, meaning that you are not able to personalize the optical center of the lenses or adjust if the two lenses should have different prescriptions.